 What about contact tracing?

 In Indiana, contact tracing is done through the Indiana State Department of Health.
-Wabash is developing ways of supplementing this tracing on campus.
+Wabash is supplementing contact tracing on campus.
 Our goal is to quarantine close contacts as soon as possible after a positive case is identified on campus.